-Gas operation: the gas coming from the supply line passes through filter, gas valves and pressure regulator.
+The gas coming from the supply line, passes through the valves group provided with filter and stabiliser.
 This one forces the pressure in the utilisation limits.
-The electric actuator, that moves proportionally the air damper and the gas butterfly valve, uses an adjusting cam with variable shape.
+In the double-stage, progressive and fully-modulating burners, the electric servocontrol (5) moves proportionally the air damper: it uses an adjusting cam with variable shape.
 This one allows the optimisation of the gas flue values, as to get an efficient combustion.
-The combustion head positioning determines the burner's output.
-The combustion head determines the energetic quality and the geometry of the flame.
+The combustion head positioning determines the burner output.
 Fuel and comburent are routed into separated ways as far as the zone of flame generation (combustion chamber).
-The control panel, placed on the burner's front side, shows each operating stage.
+The air (comburent) and fuel (gas, gas oil, heavy oil) are forced into the combustion chamber.